 Visual Analytics Technology

 Courses fulfilling this requirement examine the creation, selection, and customization of information systems in the student's discipline or area of interest.
 This includes data processing and modeling as well as interactive visualization.
+Course work may include

 An introduction to the theories and practices of managing information technology.
 Uses case studies to analyze complex situations and develop skills necessary to select, deploy and use information systems.